-- Only pre-scheduled visitors are allowed on campus at this time for visits with independent living, skilled nursing and assisted living residents; those visits are restricted to outdoor visits only.
-If you are interested in a visit with your loved one in skilled nursing or assisted living please contact Alexandra Clark at email@example.com for available times.
-For independent living, please contact Pat Kivela at firstname.lastname@example.org.
-Please note that outside visits are restricted to no more than five persons total.
+- Only pre-scheduledvisitors are allowed on campus at this time for visits with independent living, assisted living and memory care; those visits are restricted to outdoor visits only, in designated locations throughout campus.
+If you are interested in a virtual or window visit with your loved one in assisted living and memory care please contact Alexandra Clark at firstname.lastname@example.org for available times.
+For independent living, please contact Pat Kivela at email@example.com.
+Please note that outside visits are restricted to no more than two, age 12+, non-resident guests.

 - Family and friends may deliver items for residents between the hours of 8:00 a.m. – 6:00 p.m. for staff to deliver to individual residents.

-- Outdoor fitness, gatherings and amenities (putting green, croquet court, lawn bowling and garden plots) are limited to 5 or fewer persons.
+- Outdoor fitness, gatherings and amenities (putting green, croquet court, lawn bowling and garden plots) are limited to 5 or fewer residents.
+Non-resident guests visiting in outdoor spaces are limited to two, age 12+, persons.
 Residents continue to participate in other programs and events spanning the 7-elements of Wellness through creative on-line videos, webinars and virtual meetings.